Jyotish-Kumar29/OKX_order_system/README.md

-# OKXOrderSystem
+# OKX Order System

 ## Overview

 **OKXOrderSystem** is a C++ application that interacts with the OKX cryptocurrency trading platform.
-The application allows users to perform various trading operations, including placing orders, modifying orders, canceling orders, and retrieving order history.
+The application allows users to perform various trading operations, including placing orders, modifying orders, cancelling orders, and retrieving order history.

 ## Features